rebelsky/sams-assorted-musings-reflections/web-server-transitions-2020-08-18.md

 However, I don't think our new Web model will easily support this approach.
 I probably can't do live editing on the new server.

 ---

+**_Postscript_**: I was right.
+Or maybe I was wrong.
+In any case, after I "published" this musing, I learned that the rsync commands I wrote did not work as expected.
+I wonder why not.
+I'll need to consult with a colleague.
+But not tonight.

+**_Update_**: After two more minutes, I realized that I had written the path incorrectly in the `rsync` command.
+I've fixed it above.
+But it's definitely time to quit now.

+---